wmo-im/wis2box/docs/source/quickstart.rst

 Wis2box configuration requires a file data-mapping.yml.

-Baselines are provided in config_examples :
+Baselines are provided in config_examples/ :

-* config_example/data-mappings.yml.example-synop-bufr, input is .bufr containing SYNOP observation-data
+* config_examples/data-mappings.yml.example-synop-bufr, input is .bufr containing SYNOP observation-data
-* config_example/data-mappings.yml.example-synop-csv, input is .csv containing SYNOP observation-data
+* config_examples/data-mappings.yml.example-synop-csv, input is .csv containing SYNOP observation-data

 For example for publishing .bufr files with SYNOP data:
 Copy this file in the directory you defined for /your/data/directory/